New NISA & Points|High-Value Account Opening, Conditions, and Choosing a Brokerage

 The new NISA that launched in 2024 is a huge opportunity for brokerages to win new accounts at once.
 They therefore spend heavily on advertising to open accounts, and part of that returns to "you" as high-value cashback when you go through a point site.
 Opening a new NISA account is among the highest-paying contract offers on any point site, sometimes paying cashback of a completely different order of magnitude from ordinary shopping cashback.

 But the higher the payout, the finer the approval conditions — misread them and the cashback vanishes entirely.
 Does it pay on account opening alone, require a deposit, or hinge on trading or credit-card accumulation?
 Judging this is the most important thing.
 On top of that, new NISA is "investing" itself, so the overriding premise is not to distort your investment decisions for points.
-This article organizes the differences in approval conditions, how to choose a brokerage, NISA-specific pitfalls, the routing steps, and mistakes.
+This article organizes the differences in approval conditions, how to choose a brokerage, the basics of the two investment quotas, NISA-specific pitfalls, the routing steps, and mistakes.
 For account opening in general see the brokerage account guide, for monthly accumulation the credit-card investing guide, and for private pensions the iDeCo guide.

 The Dividing Line: 4 Types of "Approval Condition"